maeth2/Objection-Detection/README.txt

     Start Backend Local Host -> uvicorn main:app --reload Start Frontend Local Host -> http-server

-Note: Make sure to have npm installed on your computer and set in PATH env
+Note: Make sure to have node.js installed on your computer and set in PATH env